temporalio/sdk-dotnet/src/Temporalio.Extensions.OpenTelemetry/README.md

 In order to have an implicit parent context without creating a diagnostic activity, and have it be somewhat resumable, a wrapper for diagnostic activity context + diagnostic activity called `WorkflowActivity` has been created.
 This can be just a context or the actual diagnostic activity.
-To create a diagnostic workflow activity, the `ActivitySource` extension `StartWorkflowActivity` can be used.
-This will use the underlying diagnostic activity source, but will immediately starts and stops the .NET diagnostic activity it wraps.
+To create a diagnostic workflow activity, the `ActivitySource` extension `TrackWorkflowDiagnosticActivity` can be used.
+This will use the underlying diagnostic activity source, but will immediately start and stop the .NET diagnostic activity it wraps.
 This is because a diagnostic activity cannot represent the time taken for the code within it due to the fact that it may complete in another process which .NET does not allow.
-So the diagnostic activities time range in workflows is immediate and does not matter.
+So the diagnostic activity's time range in workflows is immediate and does not matter.
 However, parentage is still mostly supported.

 ### How Workflow Tracing Works